 So what does 90 grams of easy-to-digest carbohydrate even look like?
 Consider white bread, white rice, rolled oats, muffins, and fruits and jams, as they have less fiber than whole grains, and thus can be digested and absorbed quicker.
 Here are a few examples:

-Runners World Editors labels This gel can be easier on the stomach snacks and prerun foods will help you prepare for the miles, without risking stomach upset.
+CA Notice at Collection labels of some of your favorite snacks and prerun foods will help you prepare for the miles, without risking stomach upset.
 Test your breakfast each morning to figure out what works best for you and your stomach.
 Most runners (even the elites) stick to the one thing they find that works and rarely vary it, especially on race day.

 The key is to choose meal items that are all easier to digest to put fuel in your tank.
-You’ll want to avoid Do you always need to eat before an early morning run Nutrition - Weight Loss or fat, which.
+You’ll want to avoid Other Hearst Subscriptions or fat, which We may earn commission from links on this page, but we only recommend products we back.
 Just remember to add in more fuel and fluids (i.e. gels, blocks, dried fruit, honey, etc.) while you are out on the road for a longer runs.

 Dr. Namrita Brooke is a full-time endurance sport coach and sport nutritionist advising active individuals and amateurs to professional athletes.
 She is also an adjunct professor in the Department of Movement Sciences and Health at University of West Florida.
 Professionally, she also serves on the Board of Editors of the Sports Nutrition Care Manual and remains involved in nutrition and exercise-related research, student mentorship, and coach development.
 Namrita's personal athletic experience ranges from ultra-endurance mountain biking to off-road triathlon, cross-country mountain bike racing, gravel cycling, duathlon, cyclocross, running, and trail running.
 Her research background includes hydration and sports drink research, and the interaction of nutrition, physical activity, and the brain.